 That’s part of the job, though.
-Conflict should be a healthy part of any team’s development, and it’s a good way to challenge requirements and ensure that your business case and plans stand up to scrutiny.
+Conflict should be a healthy part of any team’s development, and it’ a good way to challenge requirements and ensure that your business case and plans stand up to scrutiny.

 So while you shouldn’t shy away from conflict, it does help to be prepared for it.

 In this article, we’ll look at the causes of team conflict on projects, how to identify conflict and resolution strategies so you can all get back to work.
-If you prefer to watch videos instead of read, skip on to the videos in each section that summarise the article.
+If you prefer to watch videos instead of read, skip on to the videos in each section that summarize the article.